 1. Make sure dogs always have adequate fresh water to drink

 DID YOU KNOW?
 French Bulldogs and Pugs should drink a bowl of water a day on average (500ml), going up to 1.5 bowls (750ml) on a hot day (based on an average 10kg dog)

 In Slurps research we’ve found that two out of three dogs don’t drink the daily vet recommended amount.
-If a dog is cooling itself down by panting, it’s also losing a lot of fluid through evaporation from the tongue so it’s even more important to keep them hydrated.
+A dog that cools itself down by panting is also losing a lot of fluid through evaporation from the tongue so it’s even more important to keep them hydrated.

 DID YOU KNOW?
 Dogs cool down by panting with their mouths open.
 This allows the moisture on their tongues to evaporate, and the heavy breathing also allows the moist lining of their lungs to serve as a surface from which moisture can evaporate.
 In this way they can manage a significant cooling of body temperature.